Breakthrough/PySceneDetect/README.md

 Usage
 ----------------------------------------------------------

-**There is now a dedicated [`USAGE.md` file (here)](https://github.com/Breakthrough/PySceneDetect/blob/master/USAGE.md) containing more detailed usage instructions.**  To run PySceneDetect, use the `scenedetect` command if you have it installed to your system.
+**There is now a dedicated [`USAGE.md` file (here)](https://github.com/Breakthrough/PySceneDetect/blob/master/USAGE.md) containing more detailed usage instructions.
+Documentation is also being [added to Readthedocs](http://pyscenedetect.readthedocs.org/), which will eventually replace the content of this file (see the [PySceneDetect Quickstart Section](http://pyscenedetect.readthedocs.org/en/latest/examples/usage/) for details)..**

+To run PySceneDetect, use the `scenedetect` command if you have it installed to your system.
 Otherwise, if you are running from source, you can invoke `python scenedetect.py` or `./scenedetect.py` (instead of `scenedetect` in the examples shown below and elsewhere).
 To display the help file, detailing the command line parameters:

     scenedetect --help